Biofuels: dealing with indirect land use change (ILUC)

 Are biofuels being unfairly targetted?

-It is worth remembering that the amount of biofuel used in Europe is mandated by law and the fuels themselves are often subsidised with public money, with climate being one of the key arguments.
-Many things people do have an impact on the climate, eating beef is one example.
-But the difference is that the EU has not passed a law forcing everyone to get 10% of their calories from eating beef.
+Biofuels were introduced as a measure to reduce GHG emissions – but scientific evidence shows many do not.
+The amount of biofuel used in Europe is mandated by law and the fuels themselves are often subsidised with public money.
+Many activities have a negative impact on the climate, such as eating beef or flying.
+But unlike for biofuels the EU has not passed laws forcing everyone to get 10% of their calories from eating beef, or fly for at least 10% of their transport!

 Wouldn’t it be better to ditch biofuels targets altogether?

 Yes.
+Whilst there are good and bad biofuels the problem with a quantity target is that it treats all biofuels the same.
 T&E has consistently backed carbon-reduction targets for all transport fuels, such as the FQD over technology-specific volume targets such as the RED’s biofuels mandate.
-Getting rid of biofuels mandates, and accounting for ILUC from biofuels under the FQD, remains our preferred approach.
+Getting rid of 10% target in RED and accounting for ILUC from biofuels under the FQD, remains our preferred approach.